-The acceleration of technological innovation combined with the continuous increase in productivity have disrupted corporate cultures and the organisation of work.
-Even before the COVID-19 pandemic, traditional management methods and practices were being massively shaken up and revisited as companies started questioning their ways of working, their organisational purpose, and the quality of management interactions.
+The acceleration of technological innovation combined with the continuous increase in productivity have disrupted corporate cultures and the organization of work.
+Even before the COVID-19 pandemic, traditional management methods and practices were being massively shaken up and revisited as companies started questioning their ways of working, their organizational purpose, and the quality of management interactions.
 At the same time, employees began demanding more individual growth, flexibility, and impact in their roles.

 More recently, the COVID-19 pandemic has deeply disrupted – in a very short time – the way leaders and employees organize work, behave, and connect within and outside the workplace.
 At the onset of the pandemic, leaders had to quickly manage the transition to remote work while preserving quality of delivery, productivity, and employee engagement.

 In this context, leadership is undergoing a paradigm shift.
 The role of leaders has become even more critical and has moved to be more human centric, focusing on team dynamics and emotional connection, as well as employees’ safety and well-being.
 In that sense, the pandemic has laid bare the need for stronger and more authentic human leadership.

 As we permanently shift toward hybrid working models, how do we ensure that leaders and managers are equipped to make these new ways of working sustainable for the long term?

 We have learned from this long-lasting crisis how crucial human and emotional connections are at work, and how important the role of leaders and managers is.
 Although many of us can be just as productive in a virtual setting, we have started to feel the weight of the absence of physical connection on employees’ morale and well-being; and we have experienced the difficulty of creating a sense of belonging and purpose for new employees recruited virtually.
 To make hybrid working a sustainable and fulfilling people experience, our understanding of leadership must be redefined.